Inherent electro-optic Kerr rotation

-The Kerr effect refers here to a rotation in the polarization of light upon reflection from a material.
+The Kerr effect refers here to a rotation in the polarization of light on reflection from a material.
 Kerr first observed it in ferromagnets \cite{kerr_1877, kerr_1878}, where optical modes of opposite chirality propagate with different refractive indices, leading to a relative phase shift upon reflection \cite{argyres_1955}.
 The resulting Kerr rotation angle measures the rotation of the reflected polarization axis.
 Beyond ferromagnets, Kerr signals have exposed exotic phases in superconductors \cite{kapitulnik_2006, kapitulnik_2008, kapitulnik_2018, thomas_2023} and topological insulators \cite{macdonald_2010, tokura_2016}, and more recently enabled detection of the spin and orbital Hall effects (SHE and OHE) \cite{awschalom_2004, lee_2016, gambardella_2017, son_2019, lyalin_2023, choi_2023}.
 In the SHE (OHE), a static electric field drives a transverse flow of spin (orbital) angular momentum, which accumulates at surfaces as a magnetization detectable through the Kerr effect.
-This mechanism represents an electro-optic Kerr signal, with rotation angles typically ranging from $10^{-14}$ to $10^{-10}$ \si{\radian\per\volt\meter} when normalized by the static electric field~\footnote{See table 1 in Ref.~\cite{manchon_2024} for a summary of experimental values.}.
+This mechanism represents an electro-optic Kerr signal, with rotation angles typically ranging from \eq{10^{-14}} to \eq{10^{-10}} \si{\radian\per\volt\meter} when normalized by the static electric field~\footnote{See table 1 in Ref.~\cite{manchon_2024} for a summary of experimental values.}.

-In this Letter, we reveal an intrinsic contribution to the electro-optic Kerr effect.
-It provides the leading response in isotropic nonmagnetic homogeneous materials.
+In this Letter, we identify a contribution to the electro-optic Kerr effect that remains nonzero even in isotropic nonmagnetic homogeneous metals.
+This contribution is therefore inherent to electro-optic Kerr rotation measurements, since it is symmetry-allowed in any material and thus represents a ubiquitous contribution to the measured signal.
 Microscopically, it stems from an unconventional optical Hall effect driven by the interplay of matter, the static electric field, and the magnetic component of light.
 In this mechanism, the magnetic field of light itself acts as the time-reversal symmetry breaking perturbation.
 To expose the physics clearly, we analyze two limits: a two-dimensional (2D) material and a semi-infinite bulk.
-For a 2D material embedded in a uniform medium, we derive a compact expression for the Kerr rotation angle in the transparent limit:
+For a 2D material embedded in a uniform medium, we derive a compact expression for the Kerr rotation angle in the transparent limit,